Ducklings sitting on wall

 Clinic Overview

-Springfield Veterinary Group is part of CVS (the website page sits under cvsvets.com) and describes itself as a small-animal practice within the wider Springfield Veterinary Group (established 1964).
-The website lists a broad range of routine and surgical services, including dentistry, diagnostics, neutering, nurse consultations, and referral options (including keyhole surgery and ophthalmology).
+Springfield Veterinary Group Ecclesfield is part of CVS and operates as a small-animal practice within Springfield Veterinary Group, established in 1964.
+The website lists a broad mix of routine and surgical services, including dentistry, diagnostics, neutering, nurse consultations and referral options such as keyhole surgery and ophthalmology.
+Recent feedback is largely positive, with praise for caring staff, clear explanations and prompt handling of urgent cases, though some reviewers still raise concerns about pricing consistency and pet-plan billing.

 Services